sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

 ---
-title: Add SAP Fiori Elements UI
+title: Add SAP Fiori Elements UIs
 description: This tutorial shows you how to create an SAP Fiori elements application on top of your previously created CAP application.
 keywords: cap
 parser: v2